localstack/snowflake-docs/content/en/user-guide/integrations/pulumi/index.md

 $ pulumi up
 {{< /command >}}

-The expected output should show the resources being created in the LocalStack Snowflake emulator:
+The expected output should show the resources being created in the Snowflake emulator:

 ```bash
 Enter your passphrase to unlock config/secrets